What Israel Is Doing

 Note: These statements were cited in South Africa's submission to the International Court of Justice and in the ICC Prosecutor's warrant application.
 They are primary sources, widely verified, available in original Hebrew recordings and official translations.
 See: ICJ Case 192 ↗ · ICC warrants ↗

-The ceasefire didn't end it
+The ceasefire didn't end it — and Israel used it to redraw the map

 OCHA Situation Report No. 67 (Feb 16, 2026) documents that between October 10, 2025 and February 11, 2026, airstrikes, shelling and gunfire continued across all five governorates of Gaza, resulting in ongoing civilian casualties.
 The ceasefire's promised 600 trucks of aid per day was never met — Israel allowed an average of 145 trucks per day in the first weeks.